 We work in an Agile methodology.
 Our sprints are usually one or two week long.
 The whole team is always involved in the meeting with a client.
 We also strongly believe in retrospectives, so we evaluate project success and failures, and conduct the project with good communication.
 We don’t do the “blame game”; we always try to learn how we can work better next time.

-Yes :) We have offices in 7 cities in Poland, but our employees are welcome to work remotely from wherever they want as long as their working conditions enable them to take calls and be accessible via Slack.
+Yes :) We have offices in 9 cities in Poland, but our employees are welcome to work remotely from wherever they want as long as their working conditions enable them to take calls and be accessible via Slack.
 However, we do encourage our juniors to come to the office, it just makes learning process a bit quicker.
 Also, it will be easier to get to know our work culture and meet your colleagues.
-You should know that if you do decide to come here, you will be offered a free sandwich for breakfast and half-priced lunch.
+You should know that if you do decide to come here, you will be offered a free sandwich for breakfast and co-financed lunch.
 You will also find some snacks and beverages in the kitchen and you can play table football, PSP or Guitar Hero with your colleagues in the chillout room.
-We want you to feel here as comfortable as possible, that’s why atmosphere in our offices is very laid-back, there is no dress code and you can even bring your dog to work if you wish.
+We want you to feel here as comfortable as possible, that’s why atmosphere in our offices is very laid-back, and there is no dress code.
+Learn more here about 7 reasons why you'll love working at Netguru.

 We use pair-programming not only to test your coding skills; We believe that it’s one of the best ways to learn more from each other.
 We do it from time to time, but the answer is that it depends on your arrangement.
 Sometimes it's twice per week, sometimes it's zero.
 It will depend on you.